Methosss/Auto-HD-Additions-for-Youtube/README.md

 # Auto-HD-Additions-for-Youtube

+Original Description:
-Auto HD &amp; Additions for Youtube :: Make YouTube browsing more convenient with useful features: Auto HD, Floating Player (PiP), Audio Equalize, Color Filter and more.
+> "Auto HD &amp; Additions for Youtube :: Make YouTube browsing more convenient with useful features: Auto HD, Floating Player (PiP), Audio Equalize, Color Filter and more."

-Plugin was Deleted - Replaced on Chrome Extensions Store, with SponsorSkip plugin wich is Ripoff of orginal SponsorBlock plugin.
+<br />Plugin was Deleted - Replaced on Chrome Extensions Store, with SponsorSkip plugin wich is Ripoff of orginal SponsorBlock plugin.
-This one is much better than "SponsorSkip".
+This one is much better than trash ripoff called "SponsorSkip".

 **Source:** https://www.extfans.com/productivity/lagdcjmbchphhndlbpfajelapcodekll/download/

 # Installation
-Download all files and save in folder, go to chrome://extensions click load unpacked and select main folder with plugin.
+Download all files and save in folder.
+<br />Chrome: go to chrome://extensions click load unpacked and select main folder with plugin.
+<br />Edge (chromium): go to Extensions -> Manage Extensions, on left side panel enable developer mode, and click load unpacked and select main folder with plugin.
 # Note
-I have no knowlege how plugins are made so don't expect updates from me. i'm just casual user who need this plugin and decided to share it.
+I have no knowlege how plugins are made so don't expect updates from me. i'm just casual user who needed this plugin and decided to share it.
 Enjoy.

 # images